I spent my life as a teacher, but I might have

 Oliver Tractor store in San Benito, Texas, and I believe also the John

 Deere people.
-He was enthusiastic about the new hydraulic
+My father was enthusiastic about the new hydraulic

 Ferguson